k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/14_2_bulk_edit.md

    * Then click the <img src="../images/V_bulk.png" alt="plus" style="zoom:95%;" /> icon to add it to the **Common properties list**.
 6. Click **Submit** when bulk edit is completed.

+Note that clicking **Submit & Clear bulk** submits the bulk changes and clears the bulk in one action.
+This is useful when an additional bulk of entities needs to be created and bulk-edited.

-Note that all updates are aggregated on the client side only.
+All updates are aggregated on the client side only.
 The **Save** button should be clicked in the menu bar to trigger saving of all the changes together and creation of a new version.
 The Catalog will then exit the edit mode.

 ![](../images/editBulk.gif)